ecloudvalley/Credit-card-fraud-detection-with-SageMaker-using-TensorFlow-estimators/README.md

 * Select **Create a new instance for environment (EC2)** and **t2.micro (1 GiB RAM + 1 vCPU)** for Environment type and Instance type
 * Click **Next step**
 * Click **Create environment**
-You will need to wait Cloud9 for setup environment in a few minutes
+You will need to wait Cloud9 for setup environment in a few minutes <br>
 ![cloud9_1.png](/images/cloud9_1.png) <br> <br>

 * Paste command at below terminal